 Worshiping our Intellect over God

-The difficulty that this presents in my mind is that if we are not directly and daily engaged with the Sovereign God who rules every aspect of our lives we lose the love connection of our hearts with God and instead we are engaged only in duty.
+If we are not directly and daily engaged with the Sovereign God who rules every aspect of our lives we lose the love connection of our hearts with God and instead we are engaged only in duty.
 Duty without passion is a recipe for disinterest and conflict.

 Engaging our Passion